jethrocarr/puppet-virtual_user/README.md

     # our Jane example from above and ensure she has an account on this server.
     Virtual_user <| tags == soe |>

+If you set `puppet_controlled_pw => false` the module will create an initial password specified as a hash in `password_hash` and configure the account to require a new password to be set on first login.
+If the password is not changed within 7 days (default), the account is disabled.
+This allows users to control their own passwords separately from puppet.
+If you do not set `password_hash`, a default of `this.is.insecure` will be used.
+Example:

+    # Define virtual user Jane.
+This means Jane won't be applied, unless we
+    # realise her later on.
+She will have to change her password on first login.
+    # As no password_hash is defined, the default will be used.
+If she does not
+    # change her password within 3 days, her account will be deactivated.
+    @virtual_user { 'jane':
+      uid                  => '1000',
+      groups               => ['wheel'],
+      puppet_controlled_pw => false,
+      inactive             => '3',
+    }

+    # Here we "realize" the specific user Jane
+    realize(Virtual_user['jane'])

-If you want to do more complex things or tinker, check out the `manifests/init.pp` file for the full list of params, we make some assumptions by default, such as creating the home directory and purging any other SSH authorized keys that aren't explicity configured.
+If you want to do more complex things or tinker, check out the `manifests/init.pp` file for the full list of params; we make some assumptions by default, such as creating the home directory and purging any other SSH authorized keys that aren't explicitly configured.

 ## Hiera Example

-If you're using Hiera (recommended) then you can easily define all the user accounts in Hiera and use a couple lines in a Puppet manifest to generate all the virtual users from that.
+If you're using Hiera (recommended) then you can easily define all the user accounts in Hiera and use a couple of lines in a Puppet manifest to generate all the virtual users from that.

 The following is an example of inheriting data from Hiera with the Puppet